-- The format of the Alcatel-Lucent Enterprise certified USB Flash Drive must be FAT32.
+- It's recommended to use the Alcatel-Lucent Enterprise certified USB flash drive (OS-USB-FLASHDR) formatted as FAT32.
 To avoid file corruption issues the USB Drive should be stopped before removing from a PC.
 Directory names are case sensitive and must be lower case. - Many of the examples in this chapter use the working directory as the RUNNING DIRECTORY.
 However, any user-defined directory can be configured as the RUNNING DIRECTORY.